meupag/quero-ser-paguer-backend/README.md

 * Configured actuators
 * MySQL driver configuration
+* Dockerfile
-* Docker compose script for MySQL service image
+* Docker compose script for MySQL and Application service images
 * Liquibase for database migration
 * Use of clean code and good OO principles
 * i18n message bundles for API response messages